The Institute of Race and Ethnic Studies

-The Ethnic Studies Institute oversees the minor in Ethnic Studies.
-The Ethnic Studies Institute organizes cultural programming on diversity that includes seminars, speakers, and grant applications.
+The Institute of Race and Ethnic Studies oversees the minor in Ethnic Studies.
+The Institute organizes cultural programming on diversity that includes seminars, speakers, and grant applications.

 The goals are to enhance students' appreciation and understanding of ethnic diversity through ethnic studies courses, seminars, research, scholarly conferences, and cultural programs.

 The minor requires 18 credit hours of ethnic studies courses: a core course from ANT 220, SOC 335, or SWO 225, and five additional ethnic studies courses.
 Relevant cognate courses are to be chosen in consultation with the student's advisor.
 The multi-ethnic studies courses are to be selected from the five other concentrations with no more than two courses in any given area.

 - Asian American Studies

 - Multi-Ethnic Studies

 There are also special interdisciplinary study opportunities which allow ethnic studies minors to: work on oral histories, participate in planning scholarly conferences and special programs, work on archaeological excavations, participate in internships, and study abroad.